-As artisanal decorators here at Pigmentti, we use a number of skills to reinstate high quality craftsmanship and decoration in modern-day interior design.
-One of these techniques is bas-relief sculpture; a craft we presented at Decorex in September 2018using Marmorino, a natural material that requires this skill to sculpt out the finer details.
+As decorative artists here at Pigmentti, we use a number of skills to reinstate high-quality craftsmanship and decoration in modern-day interior design.
+One of these techniques is bas-relief sculpture; a craft we presented at Decorex in September 2018 using Marmorino, a natural material that requires this skill to sculpt out the finer details.
 Interest spiked in this unusual technique, so naturally, we wanted to unearth the facts about this highly desirable effect and explain why we think it’s important to use in interior design today.

 What is bas-relief?

 Pronounced bah-relief, the term originally stems from the Italian phrase basso-relievo which directly translates to low relief.
 Artists create a bas-relief by sculpting onto a 2D plane to create and accentuate figures and objects, producing a 3D appearance which can be viewed from all angles with little distortion.
 Alternatively, material can also be carved from a 2D plane, a technique called Graffito.
 The prominent figures that have been carved into or added to the surface remain fairly shallow.
 If the subject appears to be more than halfway raised from its background, this is classed as high relief.